 Reverb effects simulate acoustic spaces.
-This reverb is a convolution reverb, which uses impulse responses (a kind of sonic fingerprint) of real acoustic spaces to produce a natural sounding reverb.
+The reverb in the Performer instruments is a convolution reverb, which uses impulse responses (a kind of sonic fingerprint) of real acoustic spaces to produce a natural sounding reverb.

 - The menu on the left of the REVERB section can be used to select an impulse response. - The arrows to the left and right of the menu can be used to cycle through them.